wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-27-use-docker-to-kickstart-your-drupal-development.markdown

 If you are on Mac OS or Windows, I'd love some feedback on how this works for you.
 I know it takes some more work, especially the port forwarding part.

 If you have any trouble, you can [submit issues here](https://github.com/wadmiraal/docker-drupal/issues), or [fork the repo](https://github.com/wadmiraal/docker-drupal) and submit a pull-request.

+## 2015-05-22 update

+So, I updated my `wadmiraal/drupal` image a little bit since my original post.
+First and foremost, I've taken the habit to *not* run my containers in daemonized mode.
+This means my Terminal is unusable for as long as the container is running.
+But, this has 2 nice advantages:

+* I can stop my container by hitting *^C* (*Ctrl + C* or *&#8984; + C*).
+Much easier than `docker stop [id or name]`.
+* It allows me to run the container with the `--rm` flag.
+This will *remove* the container as soon as it stops, cleaning up my system.

+This last point is a big deal.
+If you start new containers a lot, you will probably notice your start having a *lot* of stale containers on your system.
+The `--rm` flag solves this problem nicely.

+So, compared to what I wrote above, I now use a command that looks more like this:

+<pre><code class="language-bash">
+docker run -it --rm -p 8080:80 -p 8022:22 -v `pwd`/modules:/var/www/sites/all/modules/custom -v `pwd`/themes:/var/www/sites/all/themes wadmiraal/drupal
+</code></pre>

+### Running unit tests

+Running unit tests takes a little tweaking if you don't forward to `80` or `8080`.
+This is because of the way Drupal's Simpletest runs its tests.
+If you forward your container's port `80` to something other than `80` or `8080` on localhost, you must add a little line to the container's Apache configuration.
+SSH into your running container (don't forget to forward your port `22`) and make Apache bind to your other port:

+<pre><code class="language-bash">
+# If you forwarded to another port than 8022, change accordingly.
+# Remember, password is "root".
+ssh root@localhost -p 8022
+# Change the port number accordingly.
+This example is if you forward
+# to port 8081.
+echo "Listen 8081" >> /etc/apache2/ports.conf
+/etc/init.d/apache2 restart
+</code></pre>

+Now you will be able to run your Simpletests without problem, even if you don't use ports `80` or `8080`.

+### PHPMyAdmin

+The new image comes with [PHPMyAdmin](http://www.phpmyadmin.net/home_page/index.php) installed by default.
+Just navigate to `http://localhost:[forwarded_ip]/phpmyadmin`.
+The root user is `root` and does not use any password.

+### Blackfire

+The latest version of the image comes with [Blackfire](https://blackfire.io) pre-installed.
+Blackfire is a new, free tool developed by [Sensiolabs](https://sensiolabs.com/) (the guys behind the [Symfony](http://symfony.com/) framework).
+To use it with your container, you must first register at the Blackfire website.
+You will get a *server ID* and a *server token*.
+You can pass these to the container when starting it.
+If the container detects these variables, it will start Blackfire.
+You will then be able to profile your application.
+How's that for cool?

+To tell the container about your server ID and token, you must pass it as Docker *environment variables*.
+This is done using the `-e` option.
+The variables are called `BLACKFIREIO_SERVER_ID` and `BLACKFIREIO_SERVER_TOKEN`.

+Example:

+<pre><code class="language-bash">
+docker run -it --rm -e BLACKFIREIO_SERVER_ID="[your id here]" -e BLACKFIREIO_SERVER_TOKEN="[your token here]" -p 8022:22 -p 8080:80 wadmiraal/drupal
+</code></pre>